 ELEVATE YOUR TEACHING

-ONLINE MENTAL HEALTH TRAINING FOR YOGA TEACHERS
+HYBRID MENTAL HEALTH TRAINING FOR YOGA TEACHERS

-Take your yoga teaching to the next level.
+Join us in-person to take your yoga teaching to the next level.

 Empower healing and transformation through yoga, as you support your students to overcome depression, anxiety, stress and trauma.